chukione/RP2040Boy/README.md

 # ~~Arduino~~RP2040boy
 ~~Official~~ ArduinoBoy port to RP2040 Uc, its cheapear than avr Uc, it have so much more ram than a avr.
 The available boards come with megabytes of flash space, making ideal to use a oled display instead of the leds array.
+USB midi with TynyUSB lib, and serial midi work.
-At the moment, the only tested mode is mGB, and LSJD midiout is broken
+At the moment, the only tested mode is mGB, and LSJD midiout via usb is broken (serial must work, but its disabled.).

 ![rp4020boy](/schematic/20240712_131640.jpg)